Kevin Lokko: Folkestone Invicta

 Having received more lucrative offers at National League South level, Lokko signed for Isthmian League Premier Division club Folkestone Invicta on 12 May 2025.
 He stated that the move suited his personal circumstances as it allowed him to play football on a part-time basis, and also cited the opportunity to reunite with manager Jay Saunders, whom he had previously played under at Maidstone, as a factor in his decision.
+Appointed captain ahead of the 2025–26 season, Lokko made 48 appearances and scored four goals.
+His winning goal in a 2–1 victory over St Albans City on 4 April 2026 secured Folkestone the Isthmian League Premier Division title.
+He was subsequently named the club's Supporters' Player of the Year, Players' Player of the Year and Manager's Player of the Year.

+Lokko scored his first career hat-trick in a 5–1 home victory over Walton & Hersham in Folkestone's opening match of the 2026–27 season.

 International career

 Lokko was called up to the England C team, who represent England at non-League level, for two fixtures in May 2017.
 He made his England C debut on 28 May 2017, playing the full match in a 2–1 win over Panjab FA at Damson Park.
 He also played the entire game two days later in a 1–1 draw against Jersey FA.

 Style of play

 Lokko has primarily been deployed as a centre-back throughout his career.
 He is left-footed and typically plays as a left-sided central defender.
 Harrogate Town assistant manager Paul Thirlwell described him as a ball-playing defender with "a great range of passing" and praised his attacking threat from set-pieces.